Paestum & Cilento Bike Challenges

-Here are some of our favourite routes.
-They are suggestions which can be mixed and matched, made shorter, easier, longer or steeper depending on the group’s abilities.
+Here you’ll find some examples of a (longer) bike challenge They are suggestions which can be mixed and matched, made shorter, easier, longer or steeper depending on the group’s abilities.

 We offer several different tours, ranging from short breaks to longer tours, with a variety of rides which can be adapted to your skills & fitness level, availalibilty of time, willingness to concentrate on the riding or to take in some of the culture as well.

 Interested?
 Want to find out more?
 Please contact us.
 We are here to prepare the perfect tour for you!